cloudblue/connect-workflows/syndication-contracts/s-c-rejected.md

 # Rejected Status
 ## Description
-This status is displayed in case Distributors rejected a pending syndication contract.
+This status is displayed in case Distributors decide to reject a pending syndication contract.
 Therefore, the system transfers this contract to the *Rejected* state.
 Note that no further actions with rejected syndication contracts are required or available.
 ## Prerequisites
 A syndication contract with the [Pending](s-a-pending.html) status.
 ## Associated transitions